-In 2017 we acquired our Alkali Business, making us the world's leading producer of natural soda ash.
+In 2017 we acquired our Alkali Business, making us the one of the world's leading producers of natural soda ash.
 Natural soda ash is refined from trona, a sodium carbonate mineral composed of soda ash (Na2CO3), sodium bicarbonate (NaHCO3) and water with the chemical formula Na2CO3NaHCO32H2O.
-Approximately 75% of the world's natural soda ash is produced from trona extracted from underground mines and solution mining in the Green River Basin of southwestern Wyoming.
+Approximately 60% of the world's natural soda ash is produced from trona extracted from underground mines and solution mining in the Green River Basin of southwestern Wyoming.